 Office glasses don’t correct distance vision but have larger intermediate and near vision fields.

-The customer service representatives in the Vision Center were incredibly patient, assisting me with choosing which frames, lenses, and anti-reflective treatments would be best for each pair of glasses.
+The customer service representatives in the Vision Center were incredibly patient.
+They assisted me with choosing which frames, lenses, and anti-reflective treatments would be best for each pair of glasses.

 In about 75 minutes, my eye exam and order were complete.
 This was all on the same day as my initial call to learn more about Costco Optical.

-Costs for the Glasses and Lenses I Ordered
+Cost Review of the Glasses and Lenses I Ordered at Costco

 My eye exam and retinal imagery cost $65, payable directly to the Doctor of Optometry who did my exam.